Stiofan-K/ZK-Balance_Testing_Mutators.sdd/README.md

   Raptor's weapon is swapped for a flak gun of same dps with slightly more range.
   Raptor and swift also have an extra maneuver enabled.
 Looks cool, unsure if effective or a good addition.
   Swift gets extra range and fireangle to give more wiggleroom for strafing run micro.
-  Phoenix has its damage shifted more to afterburn from upfront damage, with the resulting damage being similar, but stacking multiple phoenix being less effective.
+  (Shelved) Phoenix has its damage shifted more to afterburn from upfront damage, with the resulting damage being similar, but stacking multiple phoenix being less effective.

 ### Experimental Second Air factory: Variations on what could take the Magpie slot.
+A secondary Air factory that tests some va

       Pidgeon: Large Aoe Toss Bomber
       Finch: Cluster Toss Bomber
       Falcon: Rocket Strikebomber
       Heron: Gun Strafing Strikecraft
-      Buzzard: A Magpie variation trading basedamage for slow.
-      Hawk: A Magpie variation trading health for radar stealth.

-The Tossbombers are better at grinding down armies, while the Strike and Magpie variants are more strike focused.
+The Tossbombers are better at grinding down armies, while the Strike variants are more well, strike focused.
 ## Jump: All jump bots can jump
   All jumpbots can jump, but worse than their prime jumpers in speed and recharge.
 It is primarily a tactical movement, not combat jump.
   All new jumps have a windup before jumping.
 It is meant to be only very slightly faster than walking on flat ground.